Noise induced hearing loss and hearing services

 Like any injury, symptoms should be discussed with a medical practitioner who may be able to assist with investigations, help determine the cause and develop an appropriate treatment plan.
 This may include seeing an Audiologist or Audiometrist to evaluate the hearing loss and provide information about the nature and extent of any hearing loss.

 If you work in a noisy workplace, you may also talk to your employer who can help lodge a claim for noise induced hearing loss.
 Claim lodgement is straightforward and does not require legal representation.
+If your employer is self-insured - external siteyou should discuss lodging a claim directly with them.

 Not currently employed?